ELS-RD/transformer-deploy/README.md

 Ok, the output is not very interesting (💩 in -> 💩 out) but you get the idea.
 Source code of the generative model is in `./triton_models/transformer_tensorrt_generate/1/model.py`.
-You may want to tweak it regarding your needs (defauld is set for greedy search and output 64 tokens).
+You may want to tweak it regarding your needs (default is set for greedy search and output 64 tokens).

 #### Python code